-With an academic background in history, economics, and philosophy, as well as capabilities in seven languages, Hänni brings a unique, interdisciplinary perspective to his body of work that connects the recent past with the present.
+With an academic background in history, economics, and philosophy, as well as capabilities in seven languages, Hänni brings a global, interdisciplinary perspective to his body of work that connects the recent past with the present.
 Hänni’s goal is to build broader comprehensive awareness of how manipulative political practices are used to subvert democratic systems and processes.
 For public and private stakeholders to better navigate the risks and opportunities behind some of the world’s top political threats, Hänni aims to better equip them with deeper insights and a more precise understanding of their historical roots.

 In aggregate, Hänni’s research analyzes the historical role and mechanics of socio-political manipulation and responses to these challenges.
 This includes understanding the relationship between influence through mass media, the rise of transnational political violence, and the emergence of informal international governance networks.

 Until recently, historians have rarely analyzed extreme political violence through a transnational lens.
 Hänni developed a comprehensive theoretical framework that builds on History, Political Science, Sociology and International Relations paradigms to study transnationality as a key aspect of modern political violence.
 This reconceptualization of transnationality is a methodological innovation that can be applied to other forms of transnational activities, including counterterrorism and anti-radicalization measures.
-To test his theory, he invited an international group of scholars to apply this framework to diverse case studies from the 20th century.

 Hänni co-edits the Journal for Intelligence, Propaganda and Security Studies (JIPSS), published by the Austrian Center for Intelligence, Propaganda and Security Studies (ACIPSS).
-It is a bilingual (English-German) journal regarded the leading journal on intelligence studies in the German speaking world.
+It is a bilingual (English-German) journal regarded as the leading journal on intelligence studies in the German speaking world.

 Hänni has collaborated with the Inter-University Center for Terrorism Studies in Washington DC and its director, Prof. Yonah Alexander, one of the pioneers of terrorism studies.
 He currently sits on the International Advisory Board of its journal Terrorism.
 He is an active member of the International Intelligence History Association (IIHA), a regular participant/speaker at the Zagreb Security Forum, a member of the British International Studies Association (BISA), and an active member of BISA’s Critical Terrorism Studies Working Group.